-The Coordinating Board will provide Perkins State Leadership Grants to selected Texas public postsecondary institutions that have submitted successful Applications.
+The Coordinating Board expects to provide Perkins State Leadership Grants to selected Texas public postsecondary institutions that have submitted successful Applications.
 Selection of projects is competitive and will be based on a review and evaluation by Coordinating Board staff.
 Applications with the highest evaluation scores will be selected for funding.
-Selected projects must adhere to the provisions set forth in this RFA, support the goals and objectives as presented in Section 8 of this RFA, and must use funds received to improve career and technical education programs as described in Title I, Section 124 of Carl D. Perkins Career and Technical Education Improvement Act of 2006 (see Appendix A).
+Selected projects must adhere to the provisions set forth in this RFA, support the goals and objectives as presented in Section 8 of this RFA, and must use funds received to improve career and technical education programs as described in Title I, Section 124 of the Perkins Act (see Appendix A).